 After breakfast, transfer to airport and flight to Addis and on arrival, transfer to the hotel and check in and lunch.
 Afternoon at leisure or we can include some sightseeing for you.
 Tonight’s dinner on your own (B,L)

 Saturday, Nov 17

-Arrive early morning arrival in Addis Ababa and spend the day in a city tour visiting the highlights of Addis.
+After breakfast spend the morning on a city tour visiting the highlights of Addis.
 Begin with a stop at the National Archeological Museum to see some interesting collections including Lucy.
-You will also visit Ethnographic Museum which is also known as “Institute of Ethiopian studies“with the palace of Haileselassie in the University of Addis Ababa before transferring to the airport for your flight to Djibouti (B,L,D)
+You will also visit Ethnographic Museum which is also known as “Institute of Ethiopian studies “with the palace of Haile Selassie in the University of Addis Ababa before transferring to the airport for your flight to Djibouti (B,L,D)

 Sunday, Nov 18